 Whilst natural timber can require maintenance ongoing, and depending on where you are geographically located maintenance could be required as often as monthly or quarterly.

-It goes without saying that any materials used in a door need to be robust enough to cope with everyday wear and tear, including bumps, knocks and heavy traffic.
+It goes without saying that any materials used in an entry door need to be robust enough to cope with everyday wear and tear, including bumps, knocks and heavy traffic.
 Not only does the door itself need to be made from durable materials, it’s also essential that fittings and fixtures are designed so as not to break, splinter or deteriorate.

 Particularly when it comes to glass door installations, ensuring that the glass is of a suitable specification for safe use in a front door is absolutely essential.